-Head of Poland’s top court urges law change after EU censure
+Poland’s president sees need for law change after EU censure

 Adding to the growing conflict with the EU over Poland’s rule of law and organization of the judiciary, the government has ignored the injunctions, arguing it has sole responsibility for the justice system.

-In her letters to President Andrzej Duda, Prime Minister Mateusz Morawiecki, and to the speakers of both parliament chambers, government loyalist Manowska appealed for “swift but first of all well-thought-through changes to the law” that would remove the flaws and bring it into line with European law.
+In her letters government loyalist Manowska appealed for “swift but first of all well-thought-through changes to the law” that would remove the flaws and bring it into line with European law.

 The four figures have the powers to propose and enact legislation.